bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 # v1beta1 Lint rules and categories

-::: tip NoteLint rules and categories have been simplified between `v1beta1` and `v1` configurations.
+::: tip Lint rules and categories have been simplified between `v1beta1` and `v1` configurations.
 The old `v1beta1` documentation is included here for posterity, but we strongly recommend migrating to a `v2` configuration.
 See the [migration guide](../../../migration-guides/migrate-v2-config-files/) to get started.
 You can find the `v1` lint rules [here](../../../lint/rules/) (they're unchanged for `v2` configurations).

 :::